godwin85/typescriptOnly/README.md

 1. When the execution of the tests has ended, run the following commands to generate and open an Allure Report:
     -npx allure generate ./allure-results --clean
     -npx allure open ./allure-report

+#Additional notes

+Tests can be run in the Firefox, Chrome and Webkit browsers.
+The project is currently setup to run in Chrome only.
+Please visit 'playwright.config.ts' where browsers can be commented out and uncommented to include or exclude them from the test execution process.